 Public contributions, comments and questions can be posted here: http://www.imsglobal.org/community/forum/categories.cfm?catid=110

 All Rights Reserved.

-The IMS Logo, Accessible Portable Item Protocol (APIP), and Question and Test Interoperability (QTI) are trademarks of the IMS Global Learning Consortium, Inc. in the United States and/or other countries.
+The 1EdTech Logo, Accessible Portable Item Protocol (APIP), and Question and Test Interoperability (QTI) are trademarks of the 1EdTech Consortium, Inc. in the United States and/or other countries.

-Document Name: IMS APIP Technical Specification Overview - Revision: 31 March 2014
+Document Name: 1EdTech APIP Technical Specification Overview - Revision: 31 March 2014